cassidyamundsen/cassidyamundsen.github.io/_pages/portfolio.md

 ## Linguistics Projects

 <details>
-<summary>Expanding Pronominal Feature Geometry: Politeness and Honorifics in Personal Pronoun Systems</summary>
+<summary>Honorific Systems in Personal Pronouns: A Cross-Linguistic Feature Geometry Analysis</summary>
 <p><strong>Collaborators:</strong> Cassidy Amundsen, Erin Humphreys, Jamie Wee</p>
-<p>A cross-linguistic analysis of politeness-based pronoun systems in French, Mandarin, Tamil, Korean, and English.
-This project expands Harley & Ritter’s (2002) morphological feature geometry by introducing a new HONORIFIC node to represent social hierarchy and formality distinctions in personal pronouns.</p>
+<p>This project expands Harley & Ritter’s morphological feature geometry by introducing a new HONORIFIC node to represent social hierarchy and formality distinctions in personal pronouns.
+The analysis compares politeness-based systems in French, Mandarin, Tamil, Korean, and English.</p>
-<p><a href="/OUTLINE%20FOR%20KATYA.docx" target="_blank">View Project Outline (DOCX)</a></p>
+<p><a href="/honorific_pronoun_analysis_outline.pdf" target="_blank">View Project PDF</a></p>
 </details>

 <details>
-<summary>Phonological Patterns in Turkish: A Vowel Harmony Analysis</summary>
+<summary>Turkish Vowel Harmony in Native and Loanwords</summary>
-<p>Analyzed native and loanword phonology in Turkish using Optimality Theory.
-Focused on how loanwords adapt to Turkish’s vowel harmony system and proposed updated constraint rankings to explain systematic variation in adaptation.</p>
+<p>This analysis uses Optimality Theory to explore how Turkish vowel harmony applies to both native terms and loanwords.
+It proposes an updated ranking of phonological constraints to account for systematic variation in the adaptation process.</p>
-<p><a href="/Phonology_Turkish%20Squib.docx" target="_blank">View Full Paper (DOCX)</a></p>
+<p><a href="/turkish_vowel_harmony_analysis.pdf" target="_blank">View Full Paper (PDF)</a></p>
 </details>

 ## NLP Projects

 <details open>
 <summary>Sentiment Analysis of Twitter Data: Dialect and Emotional Trends</summary>
-<p>This project explored sentiment differences between African American English (AAE) and Standard American English (SAE) in Twitter discourse.
-Using VADER in Python, I collected and cleaned tweets, then applied sentiment scoring to examine how dialectal variation influenced emotion perception.
-The project also engaged sociolinguistic theory to interpret sentiment disparities and their implications for algorithmic fairness and linguistic bias in NLP.</p>
+<p>This project examined sentiment differences between African American English (AAE) and Standard American English (SAE) in tweets using Python and VADER.
+It included data cleaning, sentiment scoring, and analysis of how dialect influences emotional perception.
+Sociolinguistic theory was applied to interpret how variation in tone may affect fairness and bias in NLP systems.</p>
 <p><a href="/twitter_sentiment_analysis.html" target="_blank">View Full Project (HTML)</a></p>
 <iframe src="/twitter_sentiment_analysis.html"></iframe>
 </details>